ricketytoc/tp/docs/DeveloperGuide.md

     * Steps 1a1-1a2 are repeated until the increment amount entered is valid.
     * Use case resumes from step 2.

+**Use case: UC6 - Viewing Command History**

+**MSS**

+1. User requests to view the command history of a certain number of past commands.
+1. EmployeeManager validates the input and fetches the required number of recent valid commands from the CommandHistory.
+1. EmployeeManager displays the fetched commands to the user.
+1. Use case ends.

+**Extensions**

+* 1a.
+The user enters an invalid number.
+    * 1a1.
+EmployeeManager informs user that the number is invalid.
+    * 1a2.
+User enters new number.
+    * Steps 1a1-1a2 are repeated until the number entered is valid.
+    * Use case resumes from step 2.

+**Use case: UC7 - Clearing the displayed list**

+**MSS**

+1. User requests clear the displayed list.
+1. EmployeeManager clears the displayed list.
+1. EmployeeManager an empty list.
+1. Use case ends.

 ### Non-Functional Requirements

 1.  **Cross-platform Capability**: Should work on any _mainstream OS_ as long as it has Java `11` or above installed.